Laura-lc/project/README.md

 Next, we analyzed the code diffs in a moving time window N, and considered the following three cases as thrashing:

 	a)	Line removed then added back within N successive commits;

 	b)	Line added then removed within N successive commits;

 	c)	Repeated modifications to the same region of code within N successive commits;

 - For sub-metric a) and b)

-		(1) matched code lines removed in commit n against lines added in commit n+1 and lines added in commit n against lines removed in commit n+1.
+		1) matched code lines removed in commit n against lines added in commit n+1 and lines added in commit n against lines removed in commit n+1;

-		(2) matched code lines removed in commit n against lines added in commit n+2 and lines added in commit n against lines removed in commit n+2.
+		2) matched code lines removed in commit n against lines added in commit n+2 and lines added in commit n against lines removed in commit n+2;

-		(3) this would be the process if our window was three successive commits.
+		3) this would be the process if our window was three successive commits.
-		    The scripts are available in thrashingFrequencySubMetricab.ipynb, with N = 3.
+		   The scripts are available in thrashingFrequencySubMetricab.ipynb, with N = 3;

 - For sub-metric c)

-		(1) looked at the line number ranges in three successive commits (commit n, commit n+1, and commit n+2).
-If there is 50% overlap or more in these ranges, we say it is an evidence of sub-metric c).
+		1) looked at the line number ranges in three successive commits (commit n, commit n+1, and commit n+2).
+If there is 50% overlap or more in these ranges, we say it is an evidence of sub-metric c);

-		(2) the scripts are available in thrashingFrequencySubMetricc.ipynb, with N = 3.
+		2) the scripts are available in thrashingFrequencySubMetricc.ipynb, with N = 3;

 - The three submetrics were calculated separately.
 We calculated normalized the trashing metrics by calculating a ratio between the number of thrashing events and the number of commits.
 A ceiling value of 1.0 was applied to the normalized sub-metric.